-Specifies the strings that form a template to create names for files stored on remote hosts in the STORE\DIRECTORY.
-For a list of possible strings, see Table 7-3 on page 283.
+Specifies the strings that form a template to create names for files stored on a remote host in the STORE\DIRECTORY.
+For a list of possible strings, see Table 6-3 on page 317.

-The default is %u/%b (username/bfid).
+The default is u/bb (username/bfid).
 This default works well if the remote host runs an operating system based on UNIX.
 The default may not work at all if the remote host runs an operating system that is not based on UNIX or if a given user has a large number of files.
 The date- and time-related strings allow sites with very large numbers of files to spread them over a large number of directories, in order to minimize subsequent access times.